 Undergraduate Degree Program FAQs

 The Program in Animal Behavior at Indiana University - Bloomington offers many opportunities for undergraduates to learn about integrative approaches to the study of animal behavior.
-Undergraduates enrolled at IU-Bloomington may obtain an undergraduate Minor in the Integrative Study of Animal Behavior or an Area Certificate in Animal Behavior through our program.
+Undergraduates enrolled at IU-Bloomington may obtain an undergraduate Minor, an Area Certificate, or a Bachelor of Science in Animal Behavior through our program.
 Additionally, each year approximately 10 undergraduates from colleges and universities throughout the United States are selected to participate in our NSF-funded Research Experience for Undergraduates (REU) program.
 Those not interested in formal training programs are welcome to participate informally, by attending any of the local events that we sponsor.

 If I want to minor in Animal Behavior, how to I begin?